 I worked with Colobus Conservation for 4½ months collecting census data on the local primate species and colobridge use, giving nature tours, conducting a survey of hotel employees to determine their understanding of the monkeys, implementing a monkey management workshop for hotel employees, and Getting a Tan!
 Being the fair skinned freckled girl that I am, my family didn’t believe me until I got home and they saw my tan lines.

 As a result of my experiences with the Colobus Conservation, I have started my Masters program in non-profit management and plan to work in the field of animal conservation.
 I have more self-respect and have learned that I can live anywhere and be surrounded by people I love and who love me.
 I anxiously await my next opportunity to travel outside the United States and see old friends, but they know that we are never far apart.

-As a Zoology graduate with particular interest in animal welfare and conservation, the Colobus Conservation caught my eye on the Born Free website.
+As a Zoology graduate with particular interest in animal welfare and conservation, the Colobus Conservation caught my eye.
 When I arrived, however, I found myself working in a much wider variety of activities.